Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

 \subsection{Organization}

-In Section \ref{sect.preparation}, we summarize our main notation and compile several key theorems and lemmas.
-Section \ref{section:MWIII} presents a multilinear Weyl inequality for Cram\'er-weighted averages which yields the desired minor arcs estimates.
+In Section \ref{sect.preparation}, we summarize the notation we will use in the paper and compile several key theorems and lemmas from the literature.
+Section \ref{section:MWIII} presents a multilinear Weyl inequality for Cram\'er-weighted averages which yields the desired minor arc estimates.
 In Section \ref{section:mainreduction}, we reduce the proof of Theorem \ref{t3shifted} to showing Propositions \ref{prop:highfre}, \ref{t4.1} and \ref{t4.2}.
-These propositions correspond to the major arcs estimates for the high-frequency case, the low-frequency case at a small scale, and the low-frequency case at a large scale respectively.
+These propositions correspond to the major arc estimates for the high-frequency case, the low-frequency case at a small scale, and the low-frequency case at a large scale respectively.
 We then proceed to prove Proposition \ref{prop:highfre}.
 In Sections \ref{section:small scale} and \ref{section:large scale Adelic group}, we establish Propositions \ref{t4.1} and \ref{t4.2}.
+In Section \ref{section:local field}, we prove Theorem \ref{thm:padiccccc} giving the $L^{\rm p}$-improving inequality for multilinear unweighted averages on $p$-adic fields.
 Appendix \ref{section:Appen1} provides a multilinear Weyl inequality in the continuous setting, which is utilized in the proof of Proposition \ref{prop:highfre}.
-Appendix \ref{appenmap} includes the definition of the sampling map $\Sample$ and the essential quantitative Shannon sampling theorem, both of which are instrumental in proving Proposition \ref{t4.2}.
+Appendix \ref{appenmap} includes the definition of the sampling map $\Sample$ and the quantitative Shannon sampling theorem, both of which are instrumental in proving Proposition \ref{t4.2}.
+In Appendix \ref{Appendix:prop-1}, we prove Proposition \ref{prop-1} which is essential to establish Theorem \ref{thm:padiccccc}.
+Proposition \ref{prop-1} is a key structural result for polynomials over the $p$-adic fields, identifying regions on which these polynomials are injective.